kubesphere/kubesphere/docs/en/guides/How-to-connect-remote-service.md

 Telepresence is an open source tool that lets you run a single service locally, while connecting that service to a remote Kubernetes cluster.

-We can use telepresence to help us run kubesphere apiserver locally.
+We can use telepresence to help us running KubeSphere apiserver locally.

 ## 1. Install telepresence